ucpdh23/Servant/README.md

 * Web interface that allows the creation of a web application.

-* Includes a Telegram chatbot as a human/system interface.
+* Telegram chatbot as an asynchronous human/system interface.

-* Google Calendar integration in order to schedule and run operations.
+* Google Calendar integration in order to schedule and run actions in specific time.

 **Extensibility**